makersacademy/chitter-challenge/README.md

   - user/mail already taken on register
   - empty user/pwd/mail
   - more edges
-* write test for everything
-* write unit test when/if i have a model
-* display link to usernames next to peep (currently user_id, dangerous)
-* filter by user
 * followers
 * display random peeps when not logged, follower(s) ones+few random ones when logged in